jddixon/hamt_c/README.md

 The current Go implementation has been tested with values of 3, 4, 5, and 6 for `w`.
-Preliminary performance tests indicate that `w=5` is optimal.
-That is, a table with 32 slots gives the best performance.
+Preliminary performance tests indicate that `w=6` is optimal.
+That is, a table with 64 slots gives the best performance.

 An enhancement introduces a fixed size table at the root.
-This is characterized by another small integer t: the root has 2^t entries and the table at the root is indexed by the first t bits of the key's hashcode.
+This is characterized by another small integer `t`: the root has 2^t entries and the table at the root is indexed by the first t bits of the key's hashcode.
 Go language erformance tests show that for optimal performance the root table should approach the total number of entries in size.